The Return of Thalia Plates: The Titan’s Curse Word

-“Hello, darling,” he said, cheerfully, “Please be gentle, it’s my first time.”
+I punched him in the jaw.
+He laughed, “Please be gentle, it’s my first time.”

-I swung at him, square in the jaw, I heard a snap.
+I swung at him again, square in the jaw, I heard something snap.
 This was going good, I was winning.
 I struck his leg and he fell over, writhing in pain.
 I stopped for a moment and realized that he may have been in pain, so I tried to help him up.
 He swiped at my leg, and kicked me in the face, now, my nose was roughly the size and texture of a water mattress.
 He elbowed me in the ribs, and pushed me onto the ground.

 I closed my eyes.